If you’re trying to drive book sales, running ad campaigns is a great way to reach both existing fans and new readers.

 I don’t usually target really big names, even when the match feels obvious.
 For instance, I have a series set on Mars, so Andy Weir (author of The Martian) might seem like a great match, but since Weir’s book was an NYT bestseller, he attracted buyers and followers who might not be that into sci-fi or Mars.
 Some read the book because it was popular, not necessarily because they want to read other books set on Mars.
 Pierce Brown is a better author for me to target, because he wrote a series set on Mars, so it’s a safer bet his followers are a bit Mars-crazed, like me!

-—Cidney Swanson, author of Saving Mars
+—Cidney Swanson, author of Rippler

 Targeting existing fans is really effective